UTD-Hackathon-Dream-Team/ProductiviTree/README.md

 ## High Level Design

 We constructed the front end of our application with React Native on Expo to facilitate cross-environment development along with built-in APIs, and the backend using Node.js and Express.
 We utilized MongoDB to manage user data.
+We used React for the front end for the website.
+All backend communications were made using Axios.

 We understand that user security is an important issue, hence to ensure user privacy and data security, we used Google Authorization for account creation and sign-in.
 DevOps are handled with GCP App Engine.